 A small supply of rocks is always handy.
 They can be placed in the bottom of the containers to ensure good drainage.

 You don’t need a regular sized shovel or rake for your greenhouse but you should definitely have an inexpensive and small shovel and rake.
-These can be found at your local garden center or for an even less expensive option try looking a local dollar stor.
+These can be found at your local garden center or for an even less expensive option try looking a local dollar store.

 Keep clean water in a recycled milk container for quick watering and rinsing.
 If you are using a fertilizer that needs to be mixed with water keep some premixed on hand in a recycled milk container.